-Jim: How, as a believer in Christ, do you move through those things, much like King David?
-I mean, he would not qualify as an elder in the church today.
+Jim: How as a believer in Christ do you move through those things?
+M-, much like King David, I mean, he would not qualify as an elder in the church today.

 Jim: Yet he was a man after God’s own heart.

-Jim: Being the daughter of a famous pastor – your dad – how do you work through that?
+Jim: Being the daughter of a famous pastor, your dad, h-, how do you work through that?
 How do you get back on track and not allow the enemy to just keep you pinned down?

 Chrystal: Well, that’s the reason why I wrote She’s Still There, because in Kingdom Woman, I grazed over the fact that I was a single parent.
-I didn’t want to spend a whole lot of time on it, didn’t think anybody was that interested in it.
-And because, um, that became actually one of the most frequently asked questions – so Kingdom Woman – “But wait a minute, you were a single parent.
-Oh, wait, you were a teenage mom.
-How did you bridge that gap between who God says you are and what your circumstances may have been telling you – who they were telling you you were?”
-And so when you say, “You know, how do we get through that, and how do we identify with what the Lord says?”
-I mean, that is the answer.
+I didn’t want to spend a whole lot of time on it.
+Didn’t think anybody was that interested in it.
+And because, um, that became actually one of the most frequently asked questions.
+So Kingdom Woman… “But wait a minute, you were a single parent.
+Oh, wait.
+You were a teenage mom.
+How did you bridge that gap between who God says you are and what your circumstances made have been telling you, who they were telling you you were?”
+And so when you say, “You know, how do we get through that, and how do we identify with what the Lord says,” I mean, that is the answer.
 It’s identifying.
-And by identify, I really mean rehearsing what He says about you – that if there are voices in your head based on what you see in your life that are telling you you’re something different than what He calls you, then you have to combat that with what He says about you.
+And by identify, I really mean rehearsing what he says about you, that if there are voices in your head based on what you see in your life that are telling you you’re something different than what he calls you, then you have to combat that with what he says about you.

 Chrystal: He says we are fearfully and wonderfully made.
 He says we are loved.
-We are precious in His sight.
-There are so many Scriptures in the Bible that speak to how He sees us.
+We are precious in his sight.
+There are so many scriptures in the Bible that speak to how he sees us.
 And when we don’t feel that way, the problem only comes in when we let our feet be, uh, moved by our feelings and not by the facts of what God says.
+So you-

-Chrystal: So you literally do have to renew your mind – Romans 12 – with what the word of God says about you until you saturate your mind with what He says, and those saturations drip down to your heart and eventually affect what you do with your feet.
+Chrystal: … literally do have to renew your mind, Romans 12, with what the word of God says about you until you saturate your mind with what he says, and those saturations drip down to your heart and eventually affect what you do with your feet.

 Jim: Well, and I think, you know, it is a process.
 We said that at the start of the program.

-Jim: … one of the errors we can make is we expect our teenagers to be 40-year-old Christians…
+Jim: … one of the errors we can make is we expect our teenagers to be 40-year-old Christians-

 Jim: And they haven’t lived life yet.
 And you can see the mistakes.
 You can see the errors.
 I so appreciate your dad’s sigh.
-I think I would feel the same way – that sigh of, “Oh,” and then, “Okay…”
+I think I would feel the same way, that sigh of, “Ugh.”
+And then, “Okay.

-Chrystal: Even more than the sigh, at some point later, he looked me square in the eye.
-We were sitting face to face, and he just said, “What did we do wrong?”
+Chrystal: Even more than than the sigh, at some point later, he, he looked me square in the eye.
+We were sitting face to face.
+And he just said, “What did we do wrong?

 Jim: How did you answer that question?

-Chrystal: Uh, I answered it the way I felt, which is the truth.
+Chrystal: Um, I answered it the way I felt, which is the truth.
 I just said, “Nothing.
 Um, nothing.
 And I wish I could offer you some explanation, some connective tissue.”
-Now I can articulate that Adam and Eve had the perfect parent…
+Now I can articulate that Adam and Eve had the perfect parent. (laughs)

 Jim: It’s not a formula.